lyellread/write365filler/README.md

 # Write 365 Filler

 Automatedly fill Write365 Entries.
-Written by Lyell Read

 # Notes

-- The entries created currently reliable (>80%) pass WordSalad checks.
+- The entries created currently reliable (>90%) pass WordSalad checks.
 - When I took WR121H, an open challenge was issued whereupon one could automatedly fill out entries if they could find out how to.
 This is my response.
 Your situation may vary.

 # Requirements